ignite/cli/docs/guide/blog/comment-blog.md

 create x/blog/types/message_create_comment_test.go
 ```

-As always, start with a proto file.
-Inside the `proto/blog/tx.proto` file, the `MsgCreateComment` message has been created.
-Edit the file to add `createdAt` and define the id for `message MsgCreateCommentResponse`:
+As always, start your development with a proto file.

+- In the `proto/blog/tx.proto` file, edit the `MsgCreateComment.go` file.
+- Add `createdAt` and define the `id` for `message MsgCreateCommentResponse`:

 ```go
 message MsgCreateComment {